Why should you do Certifications?

 I have done hundreds of interviews.
 Generally, I consider Certification as one of the primary filter while looking through the tons of resumes that we get when there is a need for recruitment.
 The reason that I give importance to certifications are as follows:

 - Certified individual reduces my training cost.
 Very clearly, this is one of the important objective.
-For example if a person comes in front of me with a Agile Scrum Master or DevOps Master certificate, done in the recent few months, I can safely assume that the person at least knows the basics of Agile, Scrum and DevOps.
+For example if a person comes in front of me with Certified Scrum Master or DevOps Master certificate, done in the recent few months, I can safely assume that the person at least knows the basics of Agile, Scrum and DevOps.

 - If the person is doing certifications at regular intervals, it clearly shows the interviewer that the person is open to learning.
 I always consider that learning on the job is good and it should happen.
 However, one most always be aware that there is world outside your work life.
 There are always better ways of doing things.
 Openness to learn is what I look for when I am looking at a resume.
 For example, Agile was a concept which was unknown 10 years back.
 But look now.
 Almost 70-80% of projects are being executed in Agile.
 So if a person does not have an Agile certification on his resume, I would assume that the person is not willing to understand that there could be a better way of doing things.